 A project Kick-off allows us to notice certain dependencies and structure them into a plan.
 These elements can be i.e. taking into account what markets the product will be launched on so that the specific nature of the environment will be included in the planning process.

 Project Kick-off can also be seen as a guide on our journey of product development: thanks to knowledge gathered during this stage we have a strong reference point to which we can turn if we want to check what goals and possibilities lie ahead of us.
 When necessary, we can change plans, which is much easier than correcting mistakes.
 Besides, all parties are on board.

 Another example is the precise planning of payment methods for e-commerce.
 The specific nature of the market may also influence the sequence of actions.

 As Atspoke points, according to a 2017 report from the Project Management Institute (PMI), 14 percent of IT projects fail.
 However, that number only represents the total failures.
 Of the projects that didn’t fail outright, 31 percent didn’t meet their goals, 43 percent exceeded their initial budgets, and 49 percent were late.

 To minimize failure and maximize the chances to meet product objective goals, a project Kick-off should be an integral part of the creation.
-Founders will feel more secure, teams will know what to do and Project Owners will have better control of the process.
+Managers will feel more secure, teams will know what to do and Project Owners will have better control of the process.